kachurovskiy/nanoels/h4/README.md

 ### More modes are coming!

-Please start a new discussion to let me know which mode you think should be added next.
+Please [start a new discussion](https://github.com/kachurovskiy/nanoels/discussions) to let us know which mode you think should be added next.